Quick Spicy Chicken Chow Mein Recipe (Easy and Lighter Version) This is a popular street style chow mien that has veggies, chicken, and eggs.

 During my college days, it used to a weekly treat and all the friends used to hang out at this local restaurant where even the owner would start sending chow mien to our table without asking – Yep, we loved it that much!

 It was way too oily, way too spicy but gone are those days and I just cannot handle that much oil/spice anymore.
-So, I created something that we could eat easily without thinking twice and hence the Quick Spicy Chicken Chow Mein Recipe (Easy and Lighter Version).
+So, I created something that we could eat easily without thinking twice and hence the Spicy Chicken Chow Mein Recipe.

 I also use less salt as the soy-sauce already has salt in it, so you may want to do the same.
 Now, many people have complimented me on the noodles not sticking together or becoming clumpy – So here’s a TIP